jaymaina-8/postinet/CURRENT_CAPABILITIES.md

 - ✅ See original content, AI captions, hashtags
 - ✅ View media previews
 - ✅ Display timestamps (created, scheduled, posted)
-- ✅ Link to platform posts (when posted)
+- ✅ Link to Twitter posts (when posted)

 **How to use:**
 - Go to `/dashboard/history`